Sheifc/Shell-42-C-piscine/README.md

 # Shell

-This repo contains some practical exercises and solutions to get some knowledge and practice on shell commands provided by 42 school.
+This repo contains some practical exercises and solutions to get some knowledge and practice on shell commands provided by `42 School` as part of the `C piscine`.

 Subjects are provided on pdf files and folders are organised as requested.